Write a little about yourself. Just a paragraph will do.

 how weird common things usually are or how awkward certain words

 sound if you end up saying them a whole lot.
-I also anticipate
+Seriously.
+I hit that

 On a typical Friday night I am